Q:) True or False: The junction of bones is called a tendon.

 Continue Reading / scroll down for answer…..

 These CSCS exam practice questions were created to help users study for the Certified Strength and Conditioning Specialist certification exam from the National Strength and Conditioning Association (NSCA).
 Using CSCS exam practice questions is an efficient way to study the most relevant material for the Certified Strength and Conditioning Specialist exam.
-CSCS exam practice questions can help you to remember important concepts and test your knowledge of the material in a no-pressure environment.
+CSCS exam practice questions and our CSCS study guide can help you to remember important concepts and test your knowledge of the material in a no-pressure environment.
 The Certified Strength and Conditioning Specialist designates that a fitness professional has the scientific and practical knowledge necessary to assist athletes to improve their physical performance.

 If you’re like most strength and conditioning specialists, chances are that you like sports and you have a competitive mindset.
 For people who are competitive, doing practice questions is awesome because 1) they like to win, and 2) the sting of getting a question wrong burns the correct answer into the mind of a competitive person unlike any other learning method.